calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 > I've had some trouble with physical and mental health problems over 2021.
 Looking forward to 2022 I want to take a more holistic approach to my health, or in other words, I want to do a lot of yoga.

+On the whole I think I successfully managed my health throughout 2022.
+Despite encountering a lot of injuries and setbacks I've been very intentional about rehabilitating the injuries and proactively preventing new ones.
+While I don't do yoga weekly anymore it is now something I am comfortable doing and know will benefit me.
+I was also able to train for biking a metric century despite a very busy fall.
+Perhaps best of all I got into hockey in a big way this year and joined a beer league team that I'm really excited to play on.

+Starting in May I've been doing the [Stronglifts 5x5](https://stronglifts.com/5x5/) program.
+Since then I've had to stop twice due to traveling and injury but otherwise I've been very consistent.
+I've really been enjoying this process.
+As of publishing this I am: squatting 190 lbs, deadlifting 195 lbs, bench pressing 110 lbs, barbell rowing 100 lbs, and overhead pressing 70 lbs.
+This wasn't quite as much progress from my midpoint check-in as I was hoping but I'm mostly pleased that I'm still working at it.
+More impressive numbers will come with time.

 {{< begin_task_list >}}

-- [ ] Build a habit of doing yoga multiple times a week.
+- [x] Build a habit of doing yoga multiple times a week.
-- [ ] Do a mix of body weight exercises at home and weightlifting at the gym.
+- [x] Do a mix of body weight exercises at home and weightlifting at the gym.
-- [ ] Keep biking and training for a century.
+- [x] Keep biking and training for a century.

 ### Digital Life

 > I find the digital world to be both a blessing and a curse, software itself is amoral but amplifies the underlying good or bad.
 On one hand I've never been more connected, empowered, and informed.
 On the other hand I've never felt so isolated, paralyzed, and confused.
 Not quite sure how to get off the treadmill or if I even want to, but the following seem like some rational first steps.

+No progress here.
+It's becoming more clear to me that the only way I'll see any success here is by going cold turkey which I don't feel prepared to do.

 {{< begin_task_list >}}